RickRomig/scripts/README.md

 This repository contains Bash scripts I use on my local network, along with support files, code snippets, templates, and documentation.

+## License
+Programs in this repository are licensed under the GNU General Public Licencse, version 2 which can be found in the [repository](https://github.com/RickRomig/scripts/blob/main/LICENSE)

 ## Function Library

 The `functionlib` script is a collection of commonly used functions which I use in most of my scripts.
 To use it, simply source it near the begining of the script.
 Since I use Shellcheck as my linter, I include directives to tell Shellcheck the location of the script and to disable the error message it gives about it.
 To use it, place the following code directory beneath the header information: